Garbage & Recycling Services

 Tumblers

-Tumbler-style compost bin sales are sold out for the 2022 year for residents of Portugal Cove-St. Philip’s!
-Limited quantities are available in the spring of each year.
-Check back in Spring 2023 for our next compost tumbler sales.
+Tumbler-style compost bin sales are now available for the 2025 year for residents of Portugal Cove-St. Philip’s!
+Limited quantities are available in the spring of each year, with the ability to purchase via eServices.

 Composting is a great way to cut down on your waste, while also creating a rich and natural fertilizer for your garden.
 To learn more about the benefits of backyard composting, visit the Rethink Waste NL website, below: